davidpaulius/foon_to_pddl/README.md

 ## Running the FOON\_to\_PDDL.py script

-To run this code, simply use the following line in your terminal or command line:
+To run this code (using Python 3), simply use the following line in your terminal or command line:
 ```
 >> python FOON_to_PDDL.py --file='example.txt' [ --type=1/2] [--help]
 ```